Michael Foale

 Colin Michael Foale (/foʊl/; born 6 January 1957) is a British-American astrophysicist and a former NASA astronaut.
-He is a veteran of six space missions, and is the only NASA astronaut to have flown extended missions aboard both Mir and the International Space Station.
+He is a veteran of six space missions, and he is the only NASA astronaut to have flown extended missions aboard both Mir and the International Space Station.
 He was the second Briton in space and the first to perform a space walk.
 Until 17 April 2008, he held the record for most time spent in space by a US citizen: 374 days, 11 hours, 19 minutes, and as of 2024 he held the cumulative-time-in-space record for a British citizen.

 Life and career

 Foale was born in Louth, Lincolnshire, to a British father, Colin, and an American mother, Mary.
 His father was an RAF officer who retired with the rank of Air Commodore.
 Foale was raised in Cambridge and educated at The King's School, Canterbury.
-A member of the Air Training Corps, he studied at Queens' College, Cambridge receiving a first-class honours BA degree in natural sciences in 1978 (later promoted to a Cambridge MA), and subsequenltly a PhD in laboratory astrophysics in 1982, where his supervisor was Alan Cook.
+A member of the Air Training Corps, he studied at Queens' College, Cambridge receiving a first-class honours BA degree in natural sciences in 1978 (later promoted to a Cambridge MA), and subsequently a PhD in laboratory astrophysics in 1982, where his supervisor was Alan Cook.
 When he left university, he "owned two pairs of jeans, a donkey jacket, a bicycle and a pilot's licence; which shows I had my priorities absolutely right".

-While a postgraduate student at Cambridge University, Foale participated in the organisation and execution of scientific scuba diving projects.
-Pursuing a career in the US Space Program, Foale moved to Houston, Texas, to work on Space Shuttle navigation problems for McDonnell Douglas.
-In June 1983, Foale joined NASA Johnson Space Center in the payload operations area of the Mission Operations Directorate.
+While a postgraduate student at Cambridge University, he participated in the organisation and execution of scientific scuba diving projects.
+Pursuing a career in the US Space Program, he moved to Houston, Texas to work on Space Shuttle navigation problems for McDonnell Douglas.
+In June 1983, Foale joined the NASA Johnson Space Center in the payload operations area of the Mission Operations Directorate.
 In his capacity as payload officer in the Mission Control Center, he was responsible for payload operations on Space Shuttle missions STS-51G, 51-I, 61-B and 61-C.

 Born in the United Kingdom, Foale applied and was turned down twice as an astronaut candidate.
 After the Space Shuttle Challenger disaster in January 1986, Foale changed his application essay from writing about his dreams to focusing on the realities of leadership faced by NASA, and was selected in 1987.